Story Ideas

 Today, we're solidly in the Midwest, but this land was once covered with the Devonian Sea.
 Indiana is rich in history, heritage, and culture.
 Learn more about the area with these story ideas.

-See below for potential story ideas and if you're interested in seeing what new things are coming to SoIN check out our coming soon page!
+See below for potential story ideas.
+If you're interested in seeing SoIN's latest additions or what new things are coming to SoIN check out our New in SoIN blog and our coming soon page!

 Curious about history?
 Start where Indiana began: